maxhbr/LDBcollector/md/MIT.md

 ## OSADL Rule

-    USE CASE Source code delivery OR Binary delivery YOU MUST Forward Copyright notices
+    USE CASE Source code delivery OR Binary delivery YOU MUST Forward OR Provide Copyright notices
-    	YOU MUST Forward License text
+    	YOU MUST Forward OR Provide License text

 (source: OSADL License Checklist)